OpenNMS-Archives/osgi-plugin-manager/README.md

 This project, written as a PHP plugin for Wordpress is an extension to the Wordpress Easy Digital Downloads shopping cart (https://easydigitaldownloads.com/).
 It adds the ability to sell/purchase and generate licences for licenced plugins.
 This project is licenced under the GPL to match the licence regime of Wordpress and Easy Digital Downloads

-### org.opennms.plugin.opennms-pluginmanager
+### vaadin-opennms-pluginmanager
 This is a project which integrates the plugin management system into OpenNMS.
-This module is temporarily hosted here but will eventually be fully integrated into the OpenNMS build.
+This module is hosted within the OpenNMS build under opennms/features/vaadin-opennms-pluginmanager
-This project is licenced under the AGPL to match the licence regime of OpenNMS